AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

 - interruption of one critical section by another
 - instruction reordering by the compiler and CPU
 - memory ordering semantics of the hardware
+  - modification done in one core may be visible to aother in a different order

 ### Implementing Atomicity